jorgebucaran/cookbook.fish/README.md

 end
 ```

-### How to redirect stdout or stderr to a file in fish?
+### How do I redirect stdout or stderr to a file in fish?

 Redirect stderr to `$my_file`.